-In my Ph.D. research, titled: “The heART of Social Movements and Learning” was funded by SSHRC and IDRC (International Development Research Centre), in which I combined arts-based methodologies and popular education to trouble discrimination suffered by recyclers in both Canada and Brazil.
-More specifically, by working with recyclers to create a mobile art exhibit I am: (a) monitor individual and community empowerment as an outcome of such art creation and exhibition; (b) evaluating the effectiveness of art projects to alleviate stigmatization experienced by recyclers; (c) determining whether using art as a communication tool leads to enhanced participatory policy-making processes.
-My research happens in the context of the Participatory Sustainable Waste Management (PSWM), which is an interdisciplinary partnership between Canada (University of Victoria) and Brazil (Universidade de São Paulo).
+In my Ph.D. research, titled: “The heART of Social Movements and Learning” and funded by both SSHRC and IDRC (International Development Research Centre), which I combined arts-based methodologies and popular education to trouble discrimination suffered by recyclers in Canada and Brazil.
+By working with recyclers from São Paulo, I created a traveling art gallery that aimed to: (a) monitor individual and community empowerment as an outcome of such art creation and exhibition; (b) evaluating the effectiveness of art projects to alleviate stigmatization experienced by recyclers; and (c) determining whether using art as a communication tool leads to enhanced participatory policy-making processes.
+My Ph.D. studies unfolded in the context of the Participatory Sustainable Waste Management (PSWM), which was an interdisciplinary partnership between the University of Victoria and Universidade de São Paulo.
 The PSWM is a project funded by CIDA (Canadian International Development Agency) that was designed to empower and strengthen recycling co-operatives, and promote social inclusion of recyclers in urban areas of Brazil.

 As an art educator, I was honoured to be the co-director of Tumbleweeds Theatre Company and Acting School for 12 years.
 Tumbleweeds was a non profit community theatre where we worked with youth from all ages that were within the spectrum of autism to create and perform meaningful plays with and for our local community.